efeng2/global_happiness_report/README.md

-Project Name: Factors that Contribute to the Changes in Global Happiness and the Impact of the Pandemic
+# Project Name: Factors that Contribute to the Changes in Global Happiness and the Impact of the Pandemic

+A machine learning-based analysis exploring factors influencing global happiness scores, including the impact of the pandemic.

-Authors: Emily Feng, Gege Jiang, James Jing
+## Authors: Emily Feng, Gege Jiang, James Jing

 Running main.py runs the program and all analyses